Tarun193/Tarun-dev-diary/src/content/blog/post-1.md

 15
 ```

-**Function's Working:** Whenever we call a function, a memory block is created in call stack for that function which stores all the variable associated with that function.
-Once the function is executed all the memory occupied by the function and it's variable is cleared.
+**Function's Working:** Whenever we call a function, a memory block is created in the call stack for that function which stores all the variables associated with that function.
+Once the function is executed all the memory occupied by the function and its variable is cleared.

-From the _function's working_, we can say that when we called `create_multiplier(2)` a memory block got created in call stack for `create_multiplier` function to store it variables and when the function returned `multiplier` the memory occupied by the function got cleared.
+From the _function's working_, we can say that when we called `create_multiplier(2)` a memory block got created in the call stack for the `create_multiplier` function to store its variables and when the function returned `multiplier` the memory occupied by the function got cleared.
 This means that the variable `num` would also be removed from memory.
 However, when we call `doubler`, the function still knows the value of `num`.
 This is because the closure stores the value of `num` alongside the multiplier function.

 ## Some Of The Applications

-- Can be used to create custom higher order functions.
+- Can be used to create custom higher-order functions.
 - fundamentals for understanding the concept of `decorators`.
-- Can be used for data encasulation.
+- Can be used for data encapsulation.